judax/cordova-plugin-firephoneheadtracking/README.md

 4.- The API that is exposed is exactly the same as the JavaScrip API Amazon has released for their Amazon Web Apps.
 You can follow a complete tutorial at the following link: https://developer.amazon.com/public/community/post/TxX1C30LEEOJP2/Adding-Dynamic-Perspective-to-Your-HTML5-Games-Tutorial

-NOTE: I haven't been able to find very good API documentation about the Amazon HTML5 Head Tracking API although if you download the full FirePhone SDK, it provides a nice guide in PDF format that I have included (doc folder) in this repository.
+NOTE: I haven't been able to find very good online API documentation about the Amazon HTML5 Head Tracking API, although if you download the full FirePhone SDK, it provides a great guide on how to use it in PDF format that I have included inside the doc folder in this repository.

 ###Modifications in your application

 Not many modifications are needed in order to be able use the the plugin.
-Indeed only the inclusion of the "FirePhoneHeadTracking.js" file is needed (and even this requirement might be removed in the future by using Cordova plugin modules).
+Indeed only the inclusion of the "FirePhoneHeadTracking.js" file is required (and even this requirement might be removed in the future by using Cordova plugin modules).

 	...
 	<head>
 		<script src="FirePhoneHeadTracking.js"></script>
 	...

-IMPORTANT: The whole API (the registering head tracking event listeners) won't be available until the Cordova `deviceready` event is fired, so make sure that your application does not try to call use it before that event.
+IMPORTANT: The whole API (the registering head tracking event listeners) won't be available until the Cordova `deviceready` event is fired, so make sure that your application does not try to call or use it before that event.

 ##Future improvements